odoo/documentation/content/developer/howtos/website_themes/theming.rst

    * - license
      - Distribution license for the module
    * - depends
-     - Odoo modules must be loaded before this one, either because this module uses features they create or because it alters resources they define
+     - Odoo modules which must be loaded before this one, either because this module uses features they create or because it alters resources they define
    * - data
      - List of XML files